Know Your Rights - Moonshine Laws

 Note, if you're not planning to use your still for alcohol you do not need to get a permit or register the still with anyone.
 Federal rules state that stills only need to be reported / registered if the Federal Alcohol and Tobacco Tax and Trade Bureau asks the manufacturer to do so (more on this below).
 Though, again, if you are using it to distill alcohol, it's best to at least get a fuel alcohol permit so you've got a leg to stand on if anyone ever does come knocking.

 State distilling law is different in every state.
 Some states have no laws on owning a still, but prohibit the distillation of alcohol (such as Colorado, which charges a small fine if one is caught doing so) while other states prohibit possession of a still unless it's for fuel alcohol (such as North Carolina, which requires a state fuel alcohol permit).
 Some states may prohibit possession of distillation equipment and distilling altogether (we're not aware of any, but it's possible).
 You'll need to Google the laws in your state.

 Still Registration and Reporting

-The bottom line is that Clawhammer Supply manufactures and sells boxes of copper parts.
+Furthermore, Clawhammer Supply manufactures and sells boxes of copper parts.
 The parts aren't good for much more than scrap unless they're fabricated into something more useful by the purchaser.
 It's certainly possible, and perhaps even likely, that our kits will be assembled into stills and used to make alcohol....but that's really none of our business.
-Long story short, we do not have to report customer information.
-We contacted the TTB several years ago to confirm this, which they did, and we haven't heard from them since.

 Note: This blog provides information for educational purposes only and is not intended to be relied upon by any person, or entity, as basis for any act or decision whatsoever.
 Read our complete legal disclaimer here.